cristinaponcela/cristinaponcela.github.io/_tabs/about.md

 My name is Cristina Poncela Cubeiro.
 I am a mathematician and avid coder.

-I am originally from Spain, but studied university in the UK and now live in Italy.
+I am originally from Spain, but studied university in the UK and ever since have been moving around from country to country.
+I have lived in Italy, India and currently Uzbekistan, where I am learning my fourth language, Russian.
 I love the beach, travelling and gymming.

-I learned how to code about one and a half years ago, and kind of stumbled into it.
+I learned how to code in the summer of 2023, and kind of stumbled into it.
 I have built an application in React-Native, 2 applications in Flutter, and a Computer Vision Machine Learning model in TensorFlow.
 I also have experience in Python, and have built several websites (both from scratch or otherwise).
+Now I work as a Software Engineer for Bending Spoons, in a team called AI Videography, where I work mainly on StreamYard, but also Streamable and Splice.

 > Favourite languages:
-Python and Flutter
+Python and Swift
 {: .prompt-tip }